 After students have settled on a school to attend, the next step is to find out which courses they can and/or should register for at the host school.
 The Engineering International Programs office has identified many courses that meet general education and tech elective requirements for a mechanical engineering degree.
 Students may access much of this information on the International Engagement website under Pre-Approved or Previously Transferred Classes or make an appointment to meet with a program coordinator in the Engineering International Engagement office.
-The academic advisers also maintain records of courses taken abroad that have been evaluated as transfer credit at Iowa State.
-Students are welcome to visit with their adviser about to review these evaluations.
+Students are welcome to visit with their Advisor about to review these evaluations.
 Additionally, the Office of Admissions also has thorough and extensive records for many international programs and courses.

 Students should utilize the online transcript and preliminary degree evaluation program, TRANSIT (https://transit.iastate.edu/) or complete a Preliminary Transfer Credit Evaluation form and submit it to the Office of Admissions for review.